jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research focuses on identity politics, civic engagement, and policy implementation in the United States, Canada, and East Asia.
 I investigate how political and administrative processes systematically exclude certain groups of people and how these marginalized groups respond to such barriers.
-Additionally, I am interested in exploring new applications of computational methods, such as natural language processing, big data, and machine learning, to social scientific questions.
+Additionally, I am interested in developing new applications of computational methods, such as natural language processing, big data, and machine learning, to social scientific questions.
 To conduct my research, I frequently collaborate with government agencies and non-profit organizations.

 My research projects focus on three main areas: